fommil/fpmortals/manuscript/complete.md

 world.

 A disadvantage of doing it this way is that any failures will cause us to short-circuit before updating the `pending` field.
-But that's a reasonable tradeoff since our `update` will gracefully handle the case where a `node` is shut down unexpectedly.
+But that is a reasonable tradeoff since our `update` will gracefully handle the case where a `node` is shut down unexpectedly.